kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-The same situation occurs if you modify or remove the label `createdBy` for the Runtime.
+>**NOTE:** The same situation occurs if you modify or remove the `createdBy` label for the Runtime.

-### Assign to the Scenario when Automatic Scenario Assignment created
-Assignment Runtime to scenarios occurs also when we define Assignment.
+### Assign Runtime using ASA

-If there is a runtime, that matches aa coming Assignment, it will be automatically assigned to the Scenario.
+You can also assign Runtimes to Scenarios by defining an assignment.
+If there is a Runtime that matches an assignment, it is automatically assigned to the Scenario.

-1. Create runtime with label `owner`:`marketing-admin@mycompany.com`
+1. Create a Runtime with the `owner:marketing-admin@mycompany.com` label:

 ```graphql
 mutation  {